-All members of the Alcorn community are urged to register for the Connect-Ed services via web
+All members of the Alcorn community are urged to register for the Connect-Ed services via web At https://connected.alcorn.edu/default.asp.

 Outdoor Warning System

 ASU implemented an Outdoor Warning System called "Big Voice".
 It consists of strategically placed sirens that audibly warn the university community to take the appropriate actions in the event of an emergency, such as a severe weather event or any impending danger.
 The warning system is audible throughout the main campus.
 When you hear the warnings, you should take all necessary precautions, as specified by the EMT.
 When the threat has passed, a verbal "all clear" announcement will be broadcast.
 "Big Voice" is tested at least twice every semester.